Frequently Asked Curriculum Questions

 Being a successful communicator (in written, oral and graphical forms) is paramount to effective leadership and exchange of ideas.
 Our Writing for Economists is one of the nation's few undergraduate rhetoric courses that focuses on training economics students to be mindful of their audiences when writing.
 Our goal is to graduate students who will be able to take an idea and explain it to varied audiences (e.g., professionals, local newspaper readers, national magazine readers, etc.).
 By the time students reach our intermediate and upper level courses, they are expected to be clear thinkers and clear writers.

-Is it possible to pursue an economics degree and participate in the Science and Humanities program or the Quantitative Social Science Scholars program?
+Is it possible to pursue an economics degree and participate in the Quantitative Social Science Scholars program?

-The Science and Humanities Program and the Quantitative Social Science Scholars Program are college-level and cross-university honors programs.
-Both of these programs complement the economics curriculum and can be completed along with any of the economics degrees.
+The Quantitative Social Science Scholars Program is college-level and cross-university honors program that complements the economics curriculum and can be completed along with any of the economics degrees.

 Upon entering Carnegie Mellon as a first-year, do I need to know which of the economics majors I want to pursue?